 The following are also individual members of IPAN:-

 Mandy Haberman is perhaps best known for inventing and commercialising the world’s first totally non-spill toddler cup – the iconic Anywayup® cup – which grabbed 40 per cent market share shortly after launch and went on to revolutionise the nursery industry worldwide.
 She is a strong advocate of IP rights and is committed to raising awareness, educating and campaigning to help make IP and enforcement more accessible for SMEs, micro businesses and individuals.
 She has served on the Project Board of the Business and IP Centre for The British Library and on the Editorial Board of Patent World, Informa Law.
 In 2016 she was appointed as a Non-executive Director of the UK Intellectual Property Office Steering Board.
-Mandy was appointed an IPAN Director in 2013.
-She is now Vice-Chair of the IPAN Board and an active member of its Education Group.
+Mandy was appointed an IPAN Director in 2013 and is a member of its Education Group.

 Felix Nana Kofi Ofori (Nana) has a background in International Economic Law (WTO).
 He has an MBA from the University of Leicester, specialising in International Business and Marketing Communication.
 His PhD research area is on Trade Related Aspects of Intellectual Property Rights (TRIPS), exploring the impact of the TRIPS Agreement on access to Medicines in developing countries.
 Nana is currently based at Brunel University where he lectures on a part-time basis about International Business and Business Law while continuing his research project.

-Dr Steve Smith is a Chartered Patent Attorney, experienced in pharmaceutical industry patent and related IP matters.
-Now largely retired, he continues to be a strong advocate for improved education and understanding about the value of IP in government, industry and commerce.
-He has been actively involved with IPAN and its development since 2000 and was a founding Director when it became a limited company in 2011.
-He was appointed an honorary member in November 2018 when he retired from his role as Membership Secretary.
+Dr Steve Smith is a Chartered Patent Attorney with extensive experience in pharmaceutical industry patent and related IP matters.
+Now retired from active IP consultancy, he continues to be a strong advocate for improved education and understanding of the value of IP in government, industry and commerce.
+He has been actively involved with IPAN and its development since 2000 and was a founding director when it became a limited company in 2011.
+He was made an honorary member of IPAN in November 2018 and continues to provide support to the IPAN board in an advisory capacity.

 Dr Robert Whittock is a barrister practising from Hardwicke Chambers, a leading London set specialising in commercial, construction, insurance and property law.
 He has a broad civil litigation practice focused on IP, Professional Negligence and Personal Injury.
 He handles a wide range of claims including multi-claimant £multi-million professional negligence cases concerning off-plan property developments and complicated cases concerning patents.
 Robert also has a keen interest in pharmaceutical patents and has been invited to give presentations and chair sessions at international conferences in this field, including Assa International IWPCPS-13.